Harrisonthow/akkaya-lab/_members/ates.md

 ---

 Hi, my name is Ateş Kutay Tenekeci.
 I am a 5th year student at Hacettepe University Faculty of Medicine.
-I am in my 3nd year in the MD-PhD program at our school.
-Currently I am taking clinical rotation trainings and also biochemistry doctorate class.
-I am working at Akkaya Lab, B cell side.
+I am in my 3nd year of the MD-PhD program at our school.
+Currently, I am taking clinical rotation trainings and a biochemistry doctorate class.
+I am working at the B cell side of the Akkaya Lab.
 I like making coffee and listening music.